XiangliJiaxing/postcsss-design-px-to-rpx/README.md

         - `['body']` will match `.body-class`
     - If value is regexp, it checks to see if the selector matches the regexp.
         - `[/^body$/]` will match `body` but not `.body`
-- `minPixelValue` (Number) Set the minimum pixel value to replace.
-- `mediaQuery` (Boolean) Allow px to be converted in media queries.
-- `replace` (Boolean) replaces rules containing vw instead of adding fallbacks.
 - `exclude` (Regexp or Array of Regexp) Ignore some files like 'node_modules'
     - If value is regexp, will ignore the matches files.
     - If value is array, the elements of the array are regexp.